cloudfoundry/cf-networking-release/README.md

   - Create a netman stub `stubs/netman/stub.yml`:

-     - netman uses the same etcd cluster as CF, so netman's etcd TLS properties should be configured to match.
-        - Set `require_ssl` in the `cni-flannel` section to match the etcd property in the CF manifest.
-        - If `require_ssl` is `true`, also replace the `REPLACE_WITH_ETCD*` cert and key values.
     - The policy-agent communicates with the policy-server using mutual TLS.
       Generate PEM encoded certs and keys for `vxlan-policy-agent` and `policy-server` and update the associated properties.
         - See the [generate-certs](scripts/generate-certs.sh) script for an example